3b3al-MV/SPI-Slave-Interface-with-Single-Port-RAM/README.md

 ## Overview

-The SPI slave interface is a widely-used communication protocol for connecting microcontrollers and peripheral devices.
+The SPI slave interface is a widely used communication protocol for connecting microcontrollers and peripheral devices.
 In this project, we implement an SPI slave interface in Verilog, along with a single-port RAM for data storage.

 ## Features